 ASCII: American Standard Code for Information Interchange

 DNS is Domain Naming Server.
-It is bridge between domain names and IP addresses.
-Computer only gets numbers whereas humans only remembers names.
-For example, gmail.com is the name given by human but when we hit gmail.com, DNS translated it to numbers and process our requests.
+It is the bridge between domain names and IP addresses.
+The computer only gets numbers whereas humans only remember names.
+For example, gmail.com is the name given by humans but when we hit gmail.com, DNS translated it to numbers and process our requests.

-For any sent data frame, receiver must acknowledge to sender.
-Instead of sending acknowledgement stand alone, receiver will wait and send acknowledgement along with next data frame.
-This process is termed as piggybacking.
+For any sent data frame, the receiver must acknowledge to sender.
+Instead of sending acknowledgment stand-alone, the receiver will wait and send acknowledgment along with the next data frame.
+This process is termed piggybacking.

 Ifconfig: Interface Configuration.
-This command is for Linux, Mac and Unix OS.
-Through this command, we can configure and control the TCP/IP network interface from command line.
+This command is for Linux, Mac, and Unix OS.
+Through this command, we can configure and control the TCP/IP network interface from the command line.
 We can see the IPs of these networks using this command.

 Round Trip Time can also be known as Round Trip Delay.
-It is total time taken by a signal to reach the destination node and come back to sender node with acknowledgement.
+It is the total time taken by a signal to reach the destination node and come back to the sender node with acknowledgment.

-If any problem in network is identified and repaired by network itself then it is known as beaconing.
-FDDI and token ring uses this mainly.
+If any problem in the network is identified and repaired by the network itself then it is known as beaconing.
+FDDI and token ring use this mainly.

 Crosstalk is the disturbance generated by adjacent wires.

-Tracert is a tools used to list the path taken by data packet from router to destination node.
-It also mentions count of total hops taken in entire route.
+Tracert is a tool used to list the path taken by a data packet from the router to the destination node.
+It also mentions the count of total hops taken in the entire route.

-If we use longer cables then the preferred ones, it will cause signal loss in transmission.
+If we use longer cables than the preferred ones, it will cause a signal loss in transmission.